-GlobalHealth reserves the right to audit paid claims in order to determine payment accuracy and as part of its program to detect FWA.
+GlobalHealth reserves the right to audit claims and make or request adjustments based on comparison of medical records to claims payments, determination of appropriateness of covered healthcare services and reserves the right to perform on site audits.
 Such audits may be conducted at random or selected based on data analysis.
 Certain claims present higher risk for payment errors and may be subject to pre- or post-payment audits.